-- 1. Breaks are meant to refresh an employee in the middle of a four-hour work period.
-The library encourages employees to take a break when possible. - 2.
-The library is not required by federal or state law to provide break periods to adult employees. - 3.
-Both full- and part-time employees may take up to a 15 minute paid break as close to the middle of a four-hour work period as possible.
-A break is not allowed for work periods of less than four hours. - 4.
-Breaks are not allowed when customer service would suffer significantly.
-Supervisors have the final say on whether or not a break is allowed. - 5.
+Employees are encouraged to take a single break of up to 15 minutes during a four-hour shift, when possible.
+Breaks should not be taken when a work period is less than four hours.
+The library is not required by federal or state law to provide break periods to adult employees.
+Employees under 18 must have a 30-minute break within a 6-hour work shift.
+Adult employees should not take a break if customer service would suffer.
 Break times may not be added to meal periods or subtracted from the beginning or end of a work period.
 06.20.01